giuetr/tweetstream/README.md

 In the following example we are tracking Libra, Facebook's new cryptocurrency:
 ![](cmd1.gif)

-The stream is on and weets are stored in our database collection:
+The stream is on and Tweets are stored in our database collection:
 ![](db1.gif)